heinsense2/AIO_CaseStudy/additional/STEPS.md

 To test different augmentations, use a hyperparameter file (default data/hyp.scratch.yaml).
 Modifications were made to a copy of the default hyperparameter file.

+Many combinations can be done with the different augmentations.
+For our purposes, augmentations were divided in [three categories](../data/images/augmentations.png).

 Training with different augmentations were tried:

 * no augmentations